-In fiscal 2021, the improvement in fleet efficiency was primarily due to continued execution on initiatives to increase compliance, improve driver training and further adoption of monitoring technology.
+ADS continues to execute on initiatives to increase compliance, improve driver training and further adopted of monitoring technology.
 Through compliance and driver training programs, we increased awareness of route management, load optimization and other value-added activities.
 Additionally, further adoption of monitoring technology has allowed us to provide additional oversight to our driver practices as well as implement preventative repair and maintenance strategies.
 We believe there is further opportunity to improve fleet efficiency through adoption of additional technology solutions, active tire monitoring and self-inflation technologies, managed maintenance programs and training programs focused on reducing idle time, improving MPG and improving engine efficiency.
 We have annual internal targets for payload efficiency which drives continuous improvement in route optimization and load maximization.
-In addition, reducing the emissions of our fleet will be a component of our strategy to achieve our Science Based Target to reduce scope 1 & 2 GHG emissions by 42% from our fiscal 2020 baseline.